pyrddlgym-project/pyRDDLGym/docs/jax.rst

     pip install git+https://github.com/pyrddlgym-project/pyRDDLGym-jax.git

-Changing the Simulation Backend to JAX
+Efficient Simulation using JAX
 -------------------

-By default, pyRDDLGym simulates using Python and stores the outputs of intermediate expressions in NumPy arrays.
+By default, pyRDDLGym simulates using pure Python and stores the outputs of intermediate expressions in NumPy arrays.
-However, if additional structure such as gradients are required, or if simulation is slow using the default backend, the environment can be compiled using JAX by changing the backend:
+However, if additional structure (e.g. gradient calculations) or better performance is required, the environment can be compiled using JAX and swapped with the default simulation backend:

 .. code-block:: python